-These following proposal development procedures steps are not meant to be exhaustive or all-inclusive, but rather to provide direction to faculty or staff seeking external funding.
-Questions should be directed to firstname.lastname@example.org.
+The following proposal development procedures steps are not meant to be exhaustive or all-inclusive, but rather to provide direction to faculty or staff seeking external funding.
+Questions should be directed to Vincenzo Cassella, Director at email@example.com.

 Step 1: Discovery

 A. Have you answered the following questions relative to your idea or project?

 - What do you intend to do?

 - Why and to whom is the work important?

 - What difference will it make?

 - What has already been done and written on the subject?

 - What is your methodology and approach to the work?